 - Pharmacy or Big Box Store

-Shipping film to a mail-order photo lab to be processed and scanned is the most convenient solution if you are just beginning to use film.
-A disadvantage to this is that it can become very expensive if you are regularly using film.
+Sending film to a mail-order lab to be processed and scanned is the easiest solution if you are just beginning to use film.
+A disadvantage to this is that it gets very expensive if you are consistently using film.

 Bulk Loading Film

-Purchasing a roll of 100 feet of film and loading it into canisters by hand is considered one of the most widely used methods to save money.
+Purchasing a bulk roll of 100’ of film and manually loading in into canisters yourself is certainly one of the most widely used options to lower your expenses.

-Once you are done, you'll end up getting typically around 18 canisters of 36 exposures each.
-Look forward to discounts of 20-30% based on your pick.
+Once you are done, you will end up getting about 18 canisters of 36 frames.
+Count on discounts of 20-30% based on your choice.

 Be aware that you are going to be limited to rolls of black & white film.
-This is due to black & white film is much easier and cheaper to process yourself.
+This is due to the fact black and white film is quite a bit easier and cheaper to process yourself.

 Home Developing and Scanning

-Black & white film is significantly less complicated to develop yourself.
-Chemical temperature and time are not as crucial to do correctly with black & white films as time and temperatures are for color negative or transparency film.
+Black and white film is by far the least difficult to process yourself.
+Chemical temperature and development times are not as important to do correctly with black and white film as temperatures and time are for slide or color negative.